 With an MSAR subscription, you can filter schools by GPA and MCAT ranges, residency status, location, class size, mission focus, and admissions policies.

-The database also shows median GPA and MCAT scores for accepted students, acceptance rates, interview policies, and residency preferences, which helps you assess competitiveness at each school.
+The database also shows median GPAs and MCAT scores for accepted students, acceptance rates, interview policies, and residency preferences, helping you assess competitiveness at each school.

-MSAR comparison tools let you view multiple schools side by side and compare your academic metrics directly to enrolled students.
+MSAR comparison tools let you view multiple schools side by side and compare your academic metrics directly with those of enrolled students.
 This feature helps you identify realistic target programs, avoid misaligned applications, and balance reach and safety schools.

 Source: MSAR